 IF THE INTERIOR IS CLOSED IN

-Do not force the higher interior just because it is part of the plan.
-Quite often, it makes more sense to switch to Angra, Praia da Vitória or a more practical coastline and leave the interior for a better window.
+Do not force the higher ground or the interior just because they are part of the plan.
+Very often, it makes more sense to move to Angra, Praia da Vitória, or a more practical coastline and leave the interior for a better window.

 IF THE DAY IS MIXED

-On mixed days, the best approach is usually to build a flexible plan with 2 or 3 simple alternatives by macro-area, rather than insisting on an itinerary that is too rigid.
+On mixed days, the best approach is usually to build a flexible plan with 2 or 3 simple alternatives by area instead of insisting on a rigid itinerary.

 IF YOU HAVE A CAR